Snapchat Is Testing A Feature That Will Make It More Like TikTok

 When news hit that the Trump administration was contemplating a TikTok ban, all kinds of alternative apps saw an opportunity.
 After TikTok was banned in India, Instagram’s Reels swooped in to fill in the vacuum.
 Byte, which was created by one of Vine’s original masterminds, saw a major spike in downloads following the news of a potential ban.

-While Instagram and Youtube each have their own answer to TikTok, Reels and Shorts have both been around for a few months but have struggled to replicate TikTok’s success.
+While Instagram and Youtube each have their own answer to TikTok, Reels and Shorts have both been in the works for a few months but have struggled to replicate TikTok’s success.
 In the eventuality that there is a ban, people might not want to start over on a new platform.
 This could provide an opportunity for apps like Snapchat to capitalize on users looking for a TikTok replacement.

 Advertisement